Beamdog: Games

-In addition, Beamdog also offer official soundtracks to games for download as well as "digital deluxe" versions with the original and additional music included.
+In addition, Beamdog offers official soundtracks to games for download as well as "digital deluxe" versions with the original and additional music included.
 The Siege of Dragonspear is also available in a collectors edition as well.

 Beamdog Client

 Beamdog Client is an online-based game software program (similar to Steam), which allows players to keep their games up to date with the latest fixes and enhancements.
 It also allows players access to the latest content from Beamdog, as well as a forum for testing or providing game feedback.